-Come to the Los Angeles branch and get your documents shredded on-site for FREE*.
+Come by and get your documents shredded on-site for FREE.
 Shredding is a quick and convenient way to dispose of sensitive information that provides added security against identity theft.

 Why you should shred